Stuart Barlow: Coaching career

-In November 2011 Barlow became the Assistant manager of Northern Premier League club Colwyn Bay.
+In November 2011 Barlow became the assistant manager of Northern Premier League club Colwyn Bay.

 Personal life

 Barlow retired in 2009 despite being offered a fresh contract by Bamber Bridge.
-He stated his decision was so he could support and watch his young son play football for his club Formby Juniors, who Barlow ended up coaching.
-As well as this he also helped a friend in his scaffolding business and aided his wife open her own bridal shop.
+He stated his decision was so that he could support and watch his young son play football for his club Formby Juniors, which Barlow ended up coaching.
+As well as this, he also helped a friend in his scaffolding business and assisted his wife to open her own bridal shop.